Ade Azeez

-Adebayo Linford Kazim "Ade" Azeez (born 8 January 1994) is an English professional footballer who plays as a striker for club Hemel Hempstead Town.
+Adebayo Linford Kazim "Ade" Azeez(born 8 January 1994) is an English professional footballer who plays as a striker for club Welling United.

-He began his career with Charlton Athletic, spending time on loan to Wycombe Wanderers, Leyton Orient, Torquay United and Dagenham & Redbridge before being released in 2014.
+Azeez began his career with Charlton Athletic, spending time on loan to Wycombe Wanderers, Leyton Orient, Torquay United and Dagenham & Redbridge before being released in 2014.
 He then played for AFC Wimbledon, making 85 appearances, before signing for Partick Thistle in 2016.
+After short spells with Cambridge United and Newport County, Azeez re-signed with former loan club Dover Athletic and continues to play non-league football.

-He has represented the England under-19 team.
+Azeez has represented the England under-19 team.

 Early life

 Azeez was born in Sidcup, and attended Coopers Technology College in Chislehurst both in South East London.
 As a youngster he was a promising gymnast, and trained at Bromley Valley Gymnastics Centre before leaving to concentrate on football.
 He moved to his local club, Rivercray and it was from here that he was spotted as a talent by Charlton Athletic and signed a scholarships in 2010.
 Azeez is of Nigerian descent.

 Ade Azeez has a son named Ade Junior, aged 4 years old with his partner who he met when they were both 15 years old.